pubkey/rxdb/docs-src/rx-schema.md

 # RxSchema

 Schemas define how your data looks.
 Which field should be used as primary, which fields should be used as indexes and what should be encrypted.
 The schema also validates that every inserted document of your collections conforms to the schema.
 Every collection has its own schema.
-With RxDB, schemas are defined with the [jsonschema](http://json-schema.org/)-standard so that you don't have to learn anything new.
+With RxDB, schemas are defined with the [jsonschema](http://json-schema.org/)-standard which you might know from other projects.

 ## Example